Code-Institute-Submissions/Line-Planner/README.md

 Thanks is also given to cloakedninjas response within a Stack Overflow query June 2013 regarding creating a simulated key press trigger event which is utilised to trigger further listeners in this site.

+[Codexworld](https://www.codexworld.com/export-html-table-data-to-csv-using-javascript/) must also be mentioned for providing guidance on writing javascript to export files to users.

+A big thank you to Moveable Type Ltd for creating the API which performs the UTM projection functions, Turf.js for creating the APIs which perform geospatial analysis and Mapbox GL for developing the Map API platform upon which this site is built.

+Also thank you to the [Code Institute](https://codeinstitute.net/) for the training and Gitpod support files required in order to complete this site.

+And a special mention to Akshat Garg who provided mentoring support and guidance throughout the project.

 ## Contributing